pip-services/pip-services-docs/content/en/net/grpc/_index.md

 no_list: true
 weight: 80
 description: >
-    gRPC components for Pip.Services in .NET.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    It is used to organize synchronous data exchange using calls through the gRPC protocol.
+  This module is used to organize synchronous data exchange using calls through the gRPC protocol.
 It has implementations of both, the server and client parts.
 ---